KiranKokateGitHub/Deep-Learning_Breast-Cancer-Classification/README.md

 The key challenges against it’s detection is how to classify tumors into malignant (cancerous) or benign(non cancerous).
 Classification model is developed using Neural Network and the Breast Cancer Wisconsin (Diagnostic) Dataset.

+## Objective:

+1. Understand the Dataset & cleanup.

+2. Build classification models to predict whether the cancer type is Malignant or Benign.

 ## Model Architecture:

 The neural network model used in this project was built using TensorFlow and Keras.
 The architecture consists of the following layers:

 * Input Layer: